7.6. SAP Crystal Reports

 ln -s /usr/share/fonts/truetype/msttcorefonts /opt/reportserverenterprise-4.0.0.6055-0/java/lib/fonts

-Of course, if a different installation directory was set, you need to adapt the command to your specific installation.
+Of course, if a different Java installation directory was set, you need to adapt the command to your specific installation.

 Depending on your Linux distribution, you may also have to check the following directory: